forbesjon2/Blog/_posts/2025-02-20-NFL-sports-prediction-part-2.md

 ![Correlation Matrix 1](/assets/2025/NFL/CorrelationMatrixOne.png)

 I selected the columns to retain based on my best judgment.
-The bold & highlighted cells will be preserved and the rest will be ignored.
+The bold & highlighted cells will be removed and the rest will stay.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}